Eddy-dev0/Stocks../StockPredictor/README.md

   responses are cached when available and fall back to documented placeholders when upstream APIs return no data).
 - CLI modes for data collection, training and inference.
+- FastAPI backend (`ui/api`) secured with API keys and a Streamlit dashboard (`ui/frontend`) for interactive exploration of data, forecasts, backtests and research artefacts.

 ## Project layout